openownership/data-standard/docs/schema/guidance/identifiers.rst

 PASSPORT
 ++++++++

-Passport numbers should follow the format of the identifier line in a machine-readable passport (see `Appendix B to Part 4 of ICAO Doc 9303 <http://www.icao.int/publications/Documents/9303_p4_cons_en.pdf>`_) including at least the document number.
+Passport numbers SHOULD follow the format of the identifier line in a machine-readable passport (see `Appendix B to Part 4 of ICAO Doc 9303 <http://www.icao.int/publications/Documents/9303_p4_cons_en.pdf>`_) including at least the document number.

 Parsers should be able to extract the document number from the first 9 characters, and to access any subsequent information supplied according to the ICAO format.